smu-libraries/map_it/README.md

   ```

 5. Set up the datastore and maps (see [Updating the data](#updating-the-data))
-6. Configure IIS to serve the source folder as a virtual directory
+6. Configure IIS to serve the map_it folder as a virtual directory

 ## Loading a location map